ssciwr/sustainable_development_course/unit1/README.md

 # 3. GitHub learning lab
 Now we move on to GitHub.
 Create a [GitHub account](https://github.com/) and work through the [GitHub learning lab](https://github.com/skills/introduction-to-github).
 Please send me your GitHub username.

-# 4. Live lesson
+# 4. Work on implementation
-We will meet on Tuesday, February 28th at 10:00 AM - 1:00 PM for the live lesson.
-You should have gotten a link via email.
+We will work on our implementation of a research software.

 During the lesson, we will use [nbstripout](https://github.com/kynan/nbstripout) in conjunction with the [pre-commit package](https://pre-commit.com/).